-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 The abstract for that paper:

 Understanding search queries is a hard problem as it involves dealing with “word salad” text ubiquitously issued by users.
-However, if a query resembles a well-formed question, a natural language processing pipeline is able to perform more accurate interpretation, thus reducing downstream compounding errors.
+However, if a query resembles a well-formed question, a natural language processing pipeline can perform more accurate interpretation, thus reducing downstream compounding errors.

 Hence, identifying whether or not a query is well-formed can enhance query understanding.
 Here, we introduce a new task of identifying a well-formed natural language question.
 We construct and release a dataset of 25,100 publicly available questions classified into well-formed and non-wellformed categories and report an accuracy of 70.7% on the test set.

 We also show that our classifier can be used to improve the performance of neural sequence-to-sequence models for generating questions for reading comprehension.

 The paper provides examples of well-formed queries and ill-formed queries: